SCORING RUBRIC

 DETECT SCORING

-The scoring rubric used to assess a security control's ability to detect the execution of an ATT&CK (sub-)technique is presented below:
+The scoring rubric used to assess a security capability's ability to detect the execution of an ATT&CK (sub-)technique is presented below:

 Score Description